edwardgurney/football-quiz/README.md

    2. For users to want to return and test themselves again.
    3. For the quiz to be a football based quiz scoring points similar to a football tournament.
    4. To provide a 'quick fix' to football fans who want to test their knowledge, beat their existing score or even (in a future version) beat their frineds in an online community.
+   5. To start a site that is scaleable, with opportunities to develop and improve through version releases, that could become a commercialised site with sports brands targetting football fans who will be the users.

  - *First Time User Goals*<br>
     1. Easy to understand on the landing page so I can understand the rules as quickly as possible.